gemugoddess/AEGCN/README.md

 This is our Tensorflow implementation for AEGCN.
 We will continue format this code.

 ## Environment Requirement
-The code has been tested running under Python 3.6.5.
-The required packages are as follows:

 tensorflow-gpu 1.13.1 or 1.12.0

 numpy 1.17.0

 scipy 1.1.0

 pandas 0.25.1

 python 3.7.0 or 3.6.2

 ## Examples of Tianchi

 missing rate = n%, e.g, n=99, 0%<=n%<100.0%

 parameters in parser.py